ppy/osu-wiki/news/2022-08-15-15-anniversary-art-contest.md

 - Time-travelling mascots crying in despair after they realize they've travelled to 2016 and can no longer play any beatmaps properly
 - Mascots re-enacting the spiderman-points-at-spiderman meme with different versions of themselves wearing their old costumes (most applicable to pippi)
 - Anything that celebrates some cornerstone moment in osu!'s history
-- Any one of the mascots gazing lovingly upon the faces of top players enshrined in the clouds forever-more
+- Any one of the mascots gazing lovingly upon the faces of top players enshrined in the clouds forevermore

 As always, you'll have **14 days** to yank the masterpiece out of the electrical tubes inside your head and into your drawing program of choice — but only once you've read the rules below first.
 You wouldn't want to get disqualified, right?